harshalself/harshal-portfolio/README.md

 - Customized from the Magic Portfolio template
 - Responsive, fast, and easy to update
 - Content managed via Markdown/MDX files
+- Optimized image loading with intersection observer
+- Lazy-loaded images and critical preloading for performance

 ---